 Our bodies have both the cell-mediated and the humoral-mediated response working hand-in-hand and attacking invaders with the linkage of the helper T cell to up-regulate both sides of this response.
 Unquestionably, it’s one of the most important surveillance factors that protect us from unseen invasion.
 However, this system is capable of over-responding and causing far more damage than it actually prevents, which is something we must always keep in mind.

 Learn more about the crucial difference between resistance and immunity

 The five main elements of the immune system are 1) Bone Marrow, 2) White Blood Cells, 3) the Lymphatic System, 4) the Spleen, and 5) the Thymus and Tonsils, which make Antibodies.

 One can boost their immune system by refraining from smoking, drinking, and unprotected sex.
-Additionally, you should create healthy habits such as exercising frequently, eating plenty of vegetables and fruits, and getting plenty of protein and lots of sleep.
+Additionally, you should create healthy habits such as exercising frequently, eating plenty of vegetables and fruits, getting plenty of protein, and getting lots of sleep.

 Medicine and Metaphysics: Advancing Our Understanding of the Body